 - Need to be 18 years or older

-You can still choose to Riluzole throughout the duration of the study.
+You can still choose to continue your Riluzole treatment throughout the duration of the study.

 Where can I register my interest?